← Back to research

 Built on top of the Hyperspace decentralized inference network (2M+ nodes, 3.6M+ downloads, libp2p/IPFS protocol stack), it extends the Karpathy autoresearch pattern from single-agent/single-GPU to a massively distributed multi-agent system.

-The repo itself is a research artifact — agents push experiment results to per-agent branches, and a network node publishes consolidated snapshots (snapshots/latest.json) every hour.
+The repo itself is a research artifact — agents push experiment results to per-agent branches on GitHub, and a network node publishes consolidated snapshots (snapshots/latest.json) every hour to the main branch.
 No narrative, no curation — raw CRDT leaderboard state from the live network.

 Architecture